Res. No. 428-A

 Whereas, Eight matches will be played in the “New York New Jersey” (“NYNJ”) region at MetLife Stadium in East Rutherford, New Jersey, including the final match, which is one of the biggest single sports events in the world; and

-Whereas, FIFA, the governing body that manages national associations and international competitions, noted that the 2022 final match in Qatar, when Argentina beat France on penalties, was viewed by 1.42 billion fans, but FIFA President Gianni Infantino is predicting even more viewers for this year’s final match at MetLife Stadium; and
+Whereas, FIFA, the governing body that manages national associations and international competitions, noted that the 2022 final match in Qatar, when Argentina defeated France on penalties, was viewed by 1.42 billion fans, but FIFA President Gianni Infantino is predicting even more viewers for this year’s final match at MetLife Stadium; and

 Whereas, The U.S. Men’s National Team (USMNT), now under the direction of former Tottenham Hotspur and Chelsea manager Mauricio Pochettino, will be trying to beat its best-ever finish of third place in 1930; and

-Whereas, Designed by NJ-born Brooklyn-based artist Rich Tu, the official poster for the NYNJ host region displays a soccer ball being held up by the Statue of Liberty’s flaming torch; and
+Whereas, Designed by NJ-born and Brooklyn-based artist Rich Tu, the official poster for the NYNJ host region displays a soccer ball being held up by the Statue of Liberty’s flaming torch; and

-Whereas, The official tournament poster was designed by three artists from the three host countries, with NJ-born NYC-based Hank Willis Thomas representing the U.S.; and
+Whereas, The official tournament poster was designed by three artists from the three host countries, with NJ-born and NYC-based Hank Willis Thomas representing the U.S.; and

 Whereas, Speaking of the collaboration among the three artists that produced the official tournament poster, Thomas said that he wanted “people to recognize that, as three nations, we actually inhabit the same space more often than not” and that the poster “reminds us that we are better together”; and